"

 • Every system must end with a bar line if the measure is complete.[2]

-• When we begin the second system, we notate the measure number (or bar number) on the top left-hand corner of the staff.
+• At the beginning of the second system, we write the measure number (or bar number) in the top-left corner of the staff.

 • When writing, use “m.” to abbreviate the measure number.
 For example, “The second system begins at m.
 3.”